APogue/APogue.github.io/_drafts/2024-10-22-Protest-activities-UCLA-handling.md

 - [Mary Osako Sunday 4/28](https://newsroom.ucla.edu/ucla-statement-on-demonstrations-april-28)-

+	- 11:22 a.m.---"“This morning, a group of demonstrators breached a barrier that the university had established separating two groups of protestors on our campus, resulting in physical altercations.
+UCLA has a long history of being a place of peaceful protest, and we are heartbroken about the violence that broke out.”"

-	“UCLA has a long history of peaceful protest, and we are heartbroken to report that today, some physical altercations broke out among demonstrators on Royce Quad.
+	- 4:19 p.m.---“UCLA has a long history of peaceful protest, and we are heartbroken to report that today, some physical altercations broke out among demonstrators on Royce Quad.

 		“We have since instituted additional security measures and increased the numbers of our safety team members on site."

-	Tuesday 4/30–“UC Divest Coalition at UCLA said in a written press release that it believes violence on campus was caused primarily by counter-protesters supporting Israel, some of whom the protesters allege threatened them with weapons.
-They added that they believe the administration has failed to protect students on campus.”
+		“As an institution of higher education, we stand firmly for the idea that even when we disagree, we must still engage respectfully and recognize one another’s humanity.
+We are dismayed that certain individuals instead chose to jeopardize the physical safety of the community.”

 - [Mary Osako Tuesday 4/30 11:48 a.m.](https://newsroom.ucla.edu/ucla-statement-on-demonstrations-april-30)